hassanfarescodes/Vuln_Sword/README.md

 # Vuln_Sword
-Slash reconaissance time with vuln_sword!
-An easy to use vulnerability and exploit scanner designed to facilitate reconaissance and data gathering stage.
+Slash reconnaissance time with vuln_sword!
+An easy-to-use vulnerability and exploit scanner designed to facilitate the reconnaissance and data-gathering stages.
 Use for ethical purposes and scan authorized devices!